petertwigg/petertwigg.github.io/index.md

 [Find out more here](https://petertwigg.com/courses/)

 ##### Meditation for Health (Online)
-Next course: 5th February, 2022
+Next course:

 [Find out more here](https://petertwigg.com/courses/)

 ### Latest Video

-[12 Signs Your Meditation is Working](https://youtu.be/FqIxvn3TQxY).
-Experiences we have in meditation are indicators of the success of your practice.
-Everything means something in meditation.
-This is where tips, techniques and context become invaluable in aiding you to deeper, more fulfilling meditations.
+[Spiritual Perspectives:   What Do You Rest on in Meditation?] https://youtu.be/zT2YeE8nuPA In this video we explore what you rest on in meditation?
+We discuss the device on which your consciousness rests.
+Tips, techniques & context to help improve your meditation.

+[Using Apps in Meditation] https://youtu.be/xrjVtMfJOvs In this video we explore using apps in meditation.
+Tips, techniques & context to help improve your meditation.

 ### Latest Testimonial
 >Meditation seems to be a focused-mind activity not just relaxation!
 Peter is great at teaching this special skill.